pete87lk/MyCode/README.md

 # MyCode
-This repo contains all of my personal code; original and answers to books, tutorials etc.
+This repo contains all of my personal code; original programs and lessons/exercises from books, online tutorials etc.